wdi-sg/gitbook-2018/02-js/js-functions/functions-extra.md

 ### 1.2 Callback functions

 1.2.1

-  - create a function that takes in an array and a callback as parameters given an array:
+  given an array:

   ```
   var arr = [2,3]
   ```

+  - create a function that takes in an array and a callback as parameters
-  - call the function with callback to the multiply function in 1.1.3
+  - call the function with a callback to the multiply function from 1.1.3 and return the result